The Stanford NLP Group makes some of our

-These packages are now widely used in industry, academia, and
+These packages are widely used in industry, academia, and government.

 Distribution packages include components for command-line

 invocation, jar files, a Java API, and source code.
-A number of
+You can

-helpful people have extended our work with bindings or
+A number of helpful people have extended our work, with bindings or

 translations for other languages.
 As a result, much of this